Management: Recruitment and Selection

 - Screening Criteria

 Criteria for effectively identifying the most suitable candidates for appointment should be identified in as much detail as possible.
-The information contained in the position description and the vacancy announcement may serve as the basis for preparation of an objective screening tool that:
+The information contained in the position description and the job opening may serve as the basis for preparation of an objective screening tool that:

 - Eliminates from consideration those applicants who do not meet the required minimum qualifications;